Software developed by Dudley J. Benton <email@example.com>

 (linear 1D and 2D, nonlinear, and cubic spline), simultaneous

-equations, linear leas-squares, and linear least-squares with linear
+equations, linear least-squares, and linear least-squares with linear

-constraints.
-This last function (LLSQLC) can be used to fit a curve with an exact match at one or more points. mathadin100.zip
+(LLSQLC) can be used to fit a curve with an exact match at one or more

 Numerical Integration: This is a little C source code that contains just about every method for numerical integration that's ever been developed.
 Take your pick.
 Some are better than others.
 It also contains a function to integrate from zero to infinity plus 2D and 3D integration, in case you've never seen those before.
+I recently changed to the fine resolution Windows timer for more precise timing comparisons.
 NumericalIntegration.zip See my book, Numerical Calculus, for more details.

 PFLOW: This is a little program that solves the potential flow field for any arbitrary boundary (for example, a lake with multiple inlets and exits) with or without inclusions (for example, islands) using the Boundary Element method.
 Most BEM codes use numerical integration, but this one uses the closed-form solution, which I describe in my book, Differential Equations.
 Several examples are included, along with GIFs of the results.
 TP2 (see below) will readily display the results.
 PFLOW220.ZIP